danielhalasz/practice-code-review/src/split-object/split-object-jt/README.md

 ## Strategy

-1. Create a new empty array to store the objects key/value pairs.
+1. Create a new array to store the objects key/value pairs.
 2. Loop for iterating the keys of the argument object.
 3. Mapping the objects key/value,
 4. Push the mapped key values(key/value) as an object into the newArray.